iotaledger/introduction-docs/docs/firefly/verify_download.md

 ---
-description: Verify your Firefly download on Windows, maxOS and/or Linux.
+description: Verify your Firefly download on Windows, maxOS, and/or Linux.
 image: /img/logo/Chrysalis_logo_dark.png
 keywords:
 - Firefly